How To Make A Bench Seat Cushion With Box Corners

 This post contains affiliate links for your convenience.
 Read the full disclosure.

-- Upholstery Foam Cushion: I used 3 inch foam to give my cushion a substantial look.
+- Upholstery Foam Cushion: I used 3 inch foam for comfort and to give my cushion a substantial look.
 Be sure to buy a piece of foam that is at least the length and depth of your bench.
 You can trim it down, so don't worry if it's too big when you buy it.

 - Fabric of your choice: I used upholstery fabric with a bit of texture on my bench cushion.
 You will want to use a home decor fabric since it's a bit thicker and more durable.